joe-warren/waterfall-nix-example/README.md

 Ultimately, I'd like to figure out how to fix this issue, but hopefully this repo demonstrates a workaround that can be used until that's in place

+---

+The docker file included in this repo is purely for my benefit, I'm not suggesting anyone run Nix inside of Docker.